networknext/next/docs/deploy_to_production.md

 ## 2. Wait for the deploy to complete in semaphore ci

 Go to https://semaphoreci.com and wait for the deploy to complete.
-It will take around 10 minutes.
+It should take around 10-20 minutes.

 ## 3. Initialize the postgres database